Australia is serious about reducing our waste and putting valuable recycled materials to work.

 Reducing our footprint by making a greater impact

 To drive the evolution to a circular economy, Australia is backing schemes to modernise and transform how we manage and treat waste under the National Waste Policy Action Plan.
-This supported by the $A190 million Recycling Modernisation Fund that will generate A$600 million of recycling investment and drive a billion-dollar transformation of Australia’s waste and recycling capacity.

 Australia’s transformation into a circular economy demands new technologies and expertise.
 To grow their businesses, local firms are looking for co-funding and collaborations.
 That means a wealth of opportunities for companies that can offer innovative waste management solutions, information systems and products.

 Australian companies are transforming commercial and household waste into furniture, decking, fencing, road and rail infrastructure and much more.

 The Australian Government is increasing its purchase of products with recycled content to generate demand for recycled materials.

 - The A$15 billion National Reconstruction Fund will drive investment in key sectors focusing on value adding and capability development to leverage Australia’s natural and competitive strengths, supporting new and emerging industries including recycling and clean energy.
 Keep up to date with new funding measures and incentives as they are announced through the Department of Industry website.

 - The A$250 million Recycling Modernisation Fund is transforming Australia’s waste and recycling industries to help them meet demand to process waste that was previously exported.

 - The A$26 million National Product Stewardship Investment Fund will increase the number of industry-led product stewardship schemes in Australia and increase the recycling rates of existing schemes.